alteryx/evalml/contributing.md

 We maintain a conda package [package](https://anaconda.org/conda-forge/evalml) to give users more options of how to install EvalML.
 Conda packages are created from recipes, which are yaml config files that list a package's dependencies and tests.
 Here is EvalML's [recipe](https://github.com/conda-forge/evalml-core-feedstock/blob/master/recipe/meta.yaml).
-GitHub repositories containing conda recipers are called `feedstocks`.
+GitHub repositories containing conda recipes are called `feedstocks`.

 If you opened a PR to EvalML that modifies `requirements.txt` or `core-requirements.txt`, or if the latest dependency bot updates the latest version of one of our packages, you will see a CI job called `build_conda_pkg`.
-This section describes what `build_conda_pkg` does and what to do if you see it is red in your pr.
+This section describes what `build_conda_pkg` does and what to do if you see it fails in your pr.

 #### What is build_conda_pkg?
 `build_conda_pkg` clones the PR branch and builds the conda package from that branch.
 Since the conda build process runs our